jrc03c/git-cheat-sheet/readme.md

 _Version control systems_ (VCSs) are tools that track how files change over time, making it easy to roll back to previous versions of files.
 VCSs also usually offer the ability to split histories into parallel timelines (called _branches_ in Git) and to merge timelines together into single, unified timelines.
 This ability to split and merge timelines is also what makes it possible for multiple parties to collaborate on projects.

 A Git project, usually called a _repository_, is just a folder in which Git has created a `.git` subdirectory for storing the history of the project files.
 Git repositories can be managed either at the command line (using the `git` command) or in [GUI applications](https://git-scm.com/downloads/guis).
+The history Git creates is made of snapshots in time called _commits_, and commits usually only include the files that changed since the last commit (i.e., not the entire repository at each moment in time).

 ## What is GitHub?